 2. Coughing, Chest Pains and Respiratory Problems

-Quitting smoking can also lead to (temporary) respiratory problems: sharp chest pains, coughing, increased bouts of flu e.t.c.
+Quitting smoking can also lead to (temporary) respiratory problems: sharp chest pains, coughing and cold/flu like symptoms e.t.c.
 A number of sites attribute this to the body clearing itself up.
 But if you’re worried, get it checked out!

 I remember talking to an athlete in Greece who was a heavy smoker.
 She decided to quit smoking – and fainted in the street.
 (Being in Greece, her doctor recommended that she keep smoking, which I don’t think you would get in the UK.)